-This study is anchored on Structural Change Theory.
-The structural change theory was propounded by W. Arthur Lewis in 1970 to highlight how developing countries transform from traditional agricultural societies with surplus labour to modern industrial ones by moving away from subsistence and traditional agricultural systems.
-The theory characterises the economy in two ways: a traditional, low-productivity agricultural sector and a modernised, highly productive manufacturing and service sector.
-"It focuses on the mechanism by which underdeveloped economies transform their domestic economic structures from over reliance on traditional subsistence agriculture to a more modern, more urbanised and more industrially diverse manufacturing and service economy" (Sewell, 1992).
+This study is anchored on structural change theory.
+The structural change theory was propounded by W. Arthur Lewis in 1970 to highlight the transformation of developing countries from traditional agricultural societies with surplus labor to modern industrial ones by moving away from subsistence and traditional agricultural systems.
+The theory characterizes the economy in two ways: a traditional, low-productivity agricultural sector and a modernized, highly productive manufacturing and service sector.
+"It focuses on the mechanism by which underdeveloped economies transform their domestic economic structures from over reliance on traditional subsistence agriculture to a more modern, more urbanized and more industrially diverse manufacturing and service economy" (Sewell, 1992).

-Recently there has been effort by the Nigerian government in adopting modernised agricultural technology as noted by Etuk (2025) in the Punch Newspaper report on the unveiling of specialised modernised agricultural equipment by Tinubu government, "...there are over 2000 advanced tractors, 50 industrial grade land preparation booths, 12 full equipped mobile workshops, and 8000-plus specialised farming implements...we envision Nigeria as a global agricultural powerhouse.
-Supplying quality produce to international markets while ensuring every citizen has access to affordable nutrition" (Tinubu, 2025).
-To buttress this, Abgbenyo (2020) observes that, given the location of technological advancement, catch-up in the post-1950 globalised economy is only possible if developing countries develop the capabilities to acquire, master, and adapt international technology.
+Recently, the Nigerian government has been attempting to adopt modernized agricultural technology, as noted by Etuk (2025) in the Punch Newspaper report on the unveiling of specialized modernized agricultural equipment by Tinubu government, "...there are over 2000 advanced tractors, 50 industrial grade land preparation booths, 12 fully equipped mobile workshops and 8000-plus specialized farming implements...we envision Nigeria as a global agricultural powerhouse.
+Supplying quality produce to international markets while ensuring that every citizen has access to affordable nutrition" (Tinubu, 2025).
+To buttress this, Abgbenyo (2020) observes that, given the location of technological advancement, catching-up in the post-1950 globalized economy is only possible if developing countries develop the capabilities to acquire, master and adapt international technology.

-Countries like China, India, Hong Kong, Germany, and Russia illustrate this point.
-In contrast, those nations that are unable or unwilling to engage with global technology flows tend to fall behind and become marginalised in the world economy (Szirmai, 2008).
-The use of technological innovation in agriculture has led to the adoption of better farming practices, thereby enhancing food security and sustainable practices.
-The use of modernised technology has the potential to increase farmers' output, improve storage, and protect harvests from bacteria through the use of disease-resistant seed.
+Countries such as China, India, Hong Kong, Germany, and Russia illustrate this point.
+In contrast, nations that are unable or unwilling to engage with global technology flows tend to fall behind and become marginalized in the world economy (Szirmai, 2008).
+The use of technological innovation in agriculture has led to the adoption of better farming practices, enhancing food security and sustainable practices.
+The use of modernized technology can increase farmers’ output, improve storage and protect harvests from bacteria by using disease-resistant seeds.

-This theory was criticised for being overly reliant on industrialisation, which can lead to urban bias in development, thereby benefiting cities over rural areas.
-The fact that the theory assumes surplus labour may not be sufficient to explain the actual development pattern.
-Also, it has the shortcoming of failing to acknowledge that international trade drives development, since some countries may have a comparative advantage over others (Agbenyo 2020).
+This theory was criticized for being overly reliant on industrialization, which can lead to urban bias in development, thereby benefiting cities over rural areas.
+The fact that the theory assumes surplus labor may not be sufficient to explain the actual development pattern.
+It also has the shortcoming of failing to acknowledge that international trade drives development because some countries may have a comparative advantage over others (Agbenyo 2020).

 Empirical Review

-Yusuf et al. (2022) investigated the implementation of digital agriculture in Nigeria and its implications for sustainable development and food security, using time-series data.
-They concluded that although food security could still be restored, several challenges remain, including inadequate production, gender inequality, poor policy implementation, corruption, civil unrest, climate change, and low-level processing and storage technologies.
-The study recommended that the government address these issues by creating a conducive environment, promoting decent employment in both agricultural and non-farm sectors, and providing accessible credit facilities, particularly for vulnerable populations in rural areas.
+Yusuf et al. (2022) used time-series data to investigate the implementation of digital agriculture in Nigeria and its implications for sustainable development and food security.
+Although food security could still be restored, several challenges remain, including inadequate production, gender inequality, poor policy implementation, corruption, civil unrest, climate change, and low-level processing and storage technologies.
+The study recommended that the government address these issues by creating a conducive environment, promoting decent employment in both agricultural and non-farm sectors, and providing accessible credit facilities, particularly for vulnerable rural populations.

-Vretenar (2025) analyses technology and innovation in agriculture through descriptive methods.
-He argues that decisions on technology investments by manufacturing companies often have long-term impacts on their businesses.
+Vretenar (2025) analyzes technology and innovation in agriculture using descriptive methods.
+He argues that manufacturing companies’ decisions on technology investments often have long-term impacts on their businesses.
 Recently, technological developments in agriculture, especially digital technologies that boost efficiency and productivity, have advanced rapidly.
-Concepts like precision agriculture, smart farms, and integrated systems such as satellite guidance and sensor technologies are key components of modern farming.
+Precision agriculture, smart farms, and integrated systems such as satellite guidance and sensor technologies are key components of modern farming.
 Nonetheless, research indicates significant obstacles to adopting new technologies, particularly among smaller farms.